SamuelPloskonka/au-code-repro/README.md

 The programme **git** has become the de-facto standard for version control in open source software development.
 Installed on your computer, it tracks all changes to all files in any directory you tell it to.
 Handy if a change you made the week before is breaking your code and you want to go back, but also if multiple people simultaneous develop code.

-Knowing excactly when and who by a change to the code was made, **git** can merge changes to a file from different developers into one.
-To facilitate sharing, **git** can sync the changes tracked locally on your computer to a remote repository - a data store on a server.
-This can be a local server (at your univeristy) or a server on the web.
+Knowing excactly when and who made a change to the code, **git** can merge changes to a file from different developers into one.
+To further facilitate sharing, **git** can sync the changes made locally on your computer to a remote repository.
+This repository can be on a local server (e.g. at your univeristy) or on a server on the web.

 ### GitHub
 The code sharing platform **GitHub** is the most popular platform for hosting **git** repositories.
 The free plan only allows you to create public repositories - visible to anoyne on the web.
-However, as a studnet / teacher you can join the [education programme](https://education.github.com/), which gives you free access to the 'Pro' plan with unlimited private repositories.
+But as a studnet / teacher you can join the [education programme](https://education.github.com/), which gives you free access to the 'Pro' plan with unlimited private repositories.

-In addition to hosting **git** repositories, **GitHub** has lot of little extras that make collaborative coding easier, these inlcude issue tracking, milestone setting etc. We will not go into these here, but I recommend you to check them out!
+In addition to hosting **git** repositories, **GitHub** has lot of extras that make collaborative coding easier, these inlcude issue tracking, milestone setting etc. We will not go into these here, but I recommend you to check them out!

 Recently, [GitLab](https://about.gitlab.com/) - an alternative to **GitHub** - has increased in popularity.
 Functionally they are the same, but **GitLab** allows you to make private repositories without signing up to an education programme.
-Good news: you can simply sing up to **GitLab** using your **GitHub** account!
+Good news: you can simply log on to **GitLab** using your **GitHub** account!